willr196/guardian-data-streaming/SE/events-platform.md

+# Events Platform

-1. Context (real or imagined business situation)
+## Context (real or imagined business situation)

-A small community business has reached out to you to create a platform where they can share events with members of the community.
-The staff at the business want an elegant way of creating and sharing these events via social media.
+A small community business has reached out to you to create a platform where they can create and share events with members of the community.
 A member of the community can add the event they signed up for to their personal calendar.
 Some of these events are offered for free, however others are paid for either with a set amount or a pay as you feel charge.

+## Assumptions and prerequisites

+1. You will be using a freely available API to bring in product data for the platform you will be creating.
+You may need to come up with some data yourself, such as the events and their timings, but this is not the focus of the project.
+The API you will use is for you to research and decide on prior to starting the project.
+2. You will need to sign up for services, such as Google Calendar API, on a free, developer account.

-2. High-level desired outcome
+## High-level desired outcome

-A platform where a business can share their events with members of the community, and community members can sign up and optionally pay to participate in an event.
+A platform where a business can share their events with members of the community, and community members can sign up and optionally pay to participate in the events.
 This can be a website or a mobile app, or both depending on the time you have available.

-3. Minimum viable product
+## Minimum viable product

 A mobile app or a website which allows:
-- creating events by staff
+1. Creating events by staff
-- signing up to events by non-staff
+2. Signing up to events by non-staff
-- adding events to Google calendar

-5. Possible extensions

-- social media integration
-- payment platform integration
-- both a website and a mobile app
-- logging in using a Google account, or other social media
-- confirmation emails when booked in for an event
+3. Being able to add events to a Google calendar, if one has signed up for it

-6. Non functional requirements
+## Non functional requirements

-- Built in React or React Native.
+- Built in React or React Native using JavaScript or TypeScript.
 - Responsive design.
 - Accessibility taken into account.
 - Considerations taken for the security of users log in and payment information.

-7. Performance criteria
+## Performance criteria

 The app should clearly communicate errors to users, if they occur, or if content is still loading.
 The design should be clear and obvious as to how an event can be created or signed up for.

-8. Non-binding tech suggestions
+## Non-binding tech suggestions

-Consider using:
 - Free API to give your events platform a theme (plants, books, films, animals, running, coffees, etc.)
-- React
-- React Native
+- React or React Native
 - TypeScript
 - Google API
 - Stripe, Google pay, or another payments portal with a free tier

+## Possible extensions

+- payment platform integration
+- sending out confirmation emails when booked in for an event
+- social media integration
+- both a website and a mobile app
+- logging in using a Google account, or other social media

-9. Due date
+## Due date

-5 working days from the start date, spread over 5 weeks.
+To be advised, but not later than six weeks from commencement.